-- ✓ Student has not missed more than 150% of allowable absence - ✓ Student Satisfactory Academic Progress - ✓ Student attendance history - ✓ Student must have a qualifying circumstance - √ Student must provide adequate written documentation that verifies the circumstance - ✓ Student must make arrangements to make up all work missed during their absence
+- $\checkmark$ Student has not missed more than 150% of allowable absence - ✓ Student Satisfactory Academic Progress - ✓ Student attendance history - ✓ Student must have a qualifying circumstance - $\checkmark$ Student must provide adequate written documentation that verifies the circumstance - ✓ Student must make arrangements to make up all work missed during their absence

 Only certain situations will be considered for attendance waivers.
-Students must present documentation for the waiver to the VP of Academics prior to the end of the mod.
-Requests should be made prior to the end of mod and all work completed or an incomplete grade will need to be requested.
+Students must present documentation for the waiver to the Vice President of Academics & Career Pathways prior to the end of the mod.
+Requests should be made prior to the end of the mod and all work completed or an incomplete grade will need to be requested.